michalkorecki/incrementer/README.md

 ### behavior

-Incrementer uses git tags to track most recent version and then appends number of commits since last tag to increment *patch* part of version.
+Incrementer uses git tags to track most recent version and then increments *patch* part of version using one of the two stategies: **semantic-versioning** (default) or **patch-per-commit**.
 When your git log looks like this:

 ```
 4510e19 Adjust package restore